-7Amador and Bagwell (2013b) also build on the Lagrangian methods used by Amador and Bagwell (2013a).
-The focus of Amador and Bagwell (2013b), however, is very different from that of the current paper.
-Amador and Bagwell (2013b) consider an optimal delegation problem with a two-dimensional action set, where one of the actions corresponds to "money burning," and they provide sufficient conditions under which money burning expenditures are used in an optimal delegation contract.
-Building on work by Ambrus and Egorov (2009), Amador and Bagwell (2013b) also consider an application with an ex ante participation constraint under the assumption that ex ante (non-contingent) transfers are feasible.
+The remainder of the paper is organized as follows.
+Section 2 sets up the regulator's problem, and Section 3 characterizes the optimal regulatory policy when attention is restricted to allocations that can be induced by caps.
+Section 4 then develops general sufficient conditions for the optimality of a cap allocation in the set of all allocations that satisfy incentive comwhich money burning expenditures are used in an optimal delegation contract.
+Building on work by Ambrus and Egorov (2009), Amador and Bagwell (2013a) also consider an application with an ex ante participation constraint under the assumption that ex ante (non-contingent) transfers are feasible.
 The participation constraint can then be addressed using standard methods.
 In the present paper, by contrast, the participation constraint must hold ex post and cannot be addressed using standard methods since transfers are infeasible.